Wence024/ClassFlow/docs/feature-plans/multi-view-timetable-system.md

 **Expected Results:**

 - Session is draggable because user owns Group A
-- Both Group A and Group B's schedules update (merged session moves together)
+- Only Group A's schedules update (merged session separates)
 - **This fix ensures the user's session is found in merged arrays** ✅
 - If user did NOT own any group in the merge, cursor shows "not-allowed"

 ---

-### Test Case 3.7: Cross-View Resource Mismatch Prevention
+### ✅ Test Case 3.7: Cross-View Resource Mismatch Prevention

 **Prerequisites:** Program Head with multiple sessions